Newly industrialized country: Historical context

 The term came into use around 1970, when the Four Asian Tigers of Taiwan, Singapore, Hong Kong and South Korea rose to become globally competitive in science, technological innovation and economic prosperity as well as NICs in the 1970s and 1980s, with exceptionally fast industrial growth since the 1960s; all four countries having since graduated into high-tech industrialized developed countries with wealthy high-income economies.
 There is a clear distinction between these countries and the countries now considered NICs.
-In particular, the combination of an open political process, high GNI per capita, and a thriving, export-oriented economic policy has shown that these East Asian economic tiger countries have roughly come to a match with developed countries as those of Western Europe as well Canada, Japan, Australia, New Zealand and the United States.
+In particular, the combination of an open political process, high GNI per capita, and a thriving, export-oriented economic policy has shown that these East Asian economic tiger countries have roughly come to a match with developed countries as those of Western Europe as well as Canada, Japan, Israel, Australia, New Zealand and the United States.

 All four countries are classified as high-income economies by the World Bank and developed countries by the International Monetary Fund (IMF) and U.S. Central Intelligence Agency (CIA).
 All of the Four Asian Tigers, like Western European countries, have a Human Development Index considered "very high" by the United Nations.

 Current

-The table below presents the list of countries consistently considered NICs by different authors and experts.
-Turkey, Brazil and Malaysia are classified as developed countries by the CIA.
-Turkey was a founding member of the OECD in 1961 and Mexico joined in 1994.
+The table below presents the list of countries ranked by NICs by different authors and experts.
+Turkey and South Africa were classified among the world's 34 developed countries (DCs) by the CIA World Factbook in 2008.
+Turkey became a founding member of the OECD in 1961 and Mexico joined in 1994.
 The G8+5 group is composed of the original G8 members in addition to China, India, Mexico, South Africa and Brazil.
+The members of the G20 include Brazil, China, India, Indonesia, Mexico, South Africa and Turkey.

 Note: Green-colored cells indicate highest value or best performance in index, while yellow-colored cells indicate the opposite.

-For China and India, the immense population of these two countries (each with over 1.3 billion people as of May 2021) means that per capita income will remain low even if either economy surpasses that of the United States in overall GDP.
+For China and India, the immense population of these two countries (each with over 1.4 billion people as of May 2024) means that per capita income will remain low even if either economy surpasses that of the United States in overall GDP.
 When GDP per capita is calculated according to purchasing power parity (PPP), this takes into account the lower costs of living in each newly industrialized country.
-GDP per capita typically is an indicator for living standards in a given country as well.
+Nominal GDP per capita typically is an indicator for living standards in a given country as well.

 Brazil, China, India, Mexico and South Africa meet annually with the G8 countries to discuss financial topics and climate change, due to their economic importance in today's global market and environmental impact, in a group known as G8+5.

 Other

 Authors set lists of countries accordingly to different methods of economic analysis.
-Sometimes a work ascribes NIC status to a country that other authors don't consider a NIC.
-This is the case of countries such as Argentina, Egypt, Sri Lanka and Russia.
+Sometimes a work ascribes NIC status to a country that other authors do not consider a NIC.
+This is the case of countries such as Brunei, Mongolia and Vietnam.